glovebx/moco-ai-client/README.md

 # TODO
 1、UI optimization
 2、~~Add image generation~~

+# 2023.06.19
+1、Select the text, share it to a third-party app 2、Images can be downloaded to the album, can be shared to a third-party app

 # 2023.06.16
 1、Replace the invalid FREE nodes, note that they are third-party nodes, do not send sensitive data in the chat window, otherwise you will be responsible for the consequences